rynpsc/dialog/README.md

 	// ID of an element containing dialogs description
 	description: '',

-	// Element to focus on open, defaults to the first focusable element
+	// ID of element to focus on open, defaults to the first focusable element
 	focus: '',

 	// Whether dialog is of type alertdialog